 Dinastía Manzanos have been making wine for 120 years but this is not a traditional Rioja.
 Though it’s made from Tempranillo, the archetypal Rioja grape, it’s closer to Bordeaux in style with its dense dark fruit and spicy savoury oak.
 It’s wine of structure, full-bodied, rich and ripe, that’s just crying out for some rare roast beef.

-This part of southern Spain has an abundance of old vine of Monastrell better known by the French name, Mourvedre.
+This part of southern Spain has an abundance of old vine of Monastrell better known by the French name, Mourvèdre.
 The vines produce small quantities of intensely flavoured grapes.
 There’s a liquorice note here to match that amazing depth of fruit.
-It’s a great all rounder but would particularly suit pizza especially with some chorizo on it.
+It’s a great all-rounder but would suit pizza, especially with some chorizo on it.

 Moldova sandwiched between Romania and Russia deserves to be better known for its wine.
 It’s a paradise for vines and Cabernet Sauvignon in particular thrives here.
 This is an excellent example of the grape with characteristic flavours of blackcurrant and cedar but there’s also a heady spiciness that is utterly unique.
 Try with roast duck for the perfect partnership.

-Serve with... roast duck & griddled plum salad
+Serve with… tender roast duck with citrus & carrots.

 Most people are familiar with Marlborough Sauvignon Blanc but this from the neighbouring region of Nelson is every bit as good.
 It’s named after a strange geological feature, a stone sphere split clean in two.
 Wine like this is what New Zealand does best; it’s bone dry with tropical fruit that jumps out of the glass.
-It would be great with goats cheese salad or perhaps a Greek salad.
+It would be great with a goat's cheese salad.

 If you’re used to similar wines from Northern Italy, you might not recognise this as Pinot Grigio.
 Weighty and full-fruited with ginger and cinnamon notes, it is much closer to a Pinot Gris from Alsace.
 That spicy quality and full texture makes it just the thing when you want to turn up the heat in the kitchen.